Spencer Torkelson Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 26th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.16).
+- The Guardians have a 4.02 team ERA that ranks 11th among all league pitching staffs.

-- Guardians pitchers combine to surrender 14 home runs (0.9 per game), the seventh-fewest in baseball.
+- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (16 total, 0.9 per game).

-- Gaddis (0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched) gets the start for the Guardians, his fourth of the season.
+- Quantrill (0-1 with a 5.74 ERA and nine strikeouts in 15 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.

-- His most recent time out was on Tuesday against the New York Yankees, when the righty went three innings, surrendering eight earned runs while allowing eight hits.
+- In his most recent time out on Friday, the righty went six innings against the Washington Nationals, giving up three earned runs while surrendering six hits.

-- In three games this season, the 25-year-old has an ERA of 8.53, with 7.8 strikeouts per nine innings.
-Opponents are batting .275 against him.
+- The 28-year-old has a 5.74 ERA and 5.2 strikeouts per nine innings across three games this season, while giving up a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.